TITLE: Technology Specialist II

 - Works with PCC technical staff, customer representatives, vendors and contractors to provide network/server consulting and assistance with planning activities and equipment repair and replacement.

 - Manages the specification, purchasing, installation and configuration of LAN and application servers and networking equipment.
 Manages LAN/WAN network and computer resources efficiently to provide maximum throughput and maintain good system response.
-Tasks include using LAN software to analyze system performance; conduct research in resolving problems; and verifying resources are being used in a judicious manner.
+Tasks include using LAN software to analyze system performance; conducting research in resolving problems; and verifying resources are being used in a judicious manner.

-- Maintains up to date computer skills and stays current with developments in networking and server technology and recommends ways for PCC to take advantage of new technology and procedures.
+- Maintains up-to-date computer skills and stays current with developments in networking and server technology and recommends ways for PCC to take advantage of new technology and procedures.

 - May perform any of the duties of a Technology Specialist I.

 - Performs other related duties as assigned.

 Work schedule requirements include early and late hours and weekends to meet timelines, provide off-hour maintenance, and respond to emergency situations.
 Must provide own transportation for travel between campuses and off-site locations.

 Work is performed in an office environment with frequent interruptions and work pressure due to multiple priorities and deadlines.
 Exposure to video display terminals occurs on a regular basis.
 The work environment also includes high computer-related noise levels (may require use of ear plugs), paper and equipment generated dust and exposure to cleaning fluids and other materials for cleaning equipment.

 Position involves some medium to heavy lifting.
 Routine standing, walking and lifting of equipment (30-50 pounds).
 Learned physical skill for keyboarding and operating complex network and computing equipment.